 To better protect university systems and data—and your personal information—use of two-factor authentication is being expanded through increased use of two-factor for Weblogin.

-Two-factor for Weblogin will be turned on for all U-M students in late January, 2020.
+Two-factor (Duo) authentication for Weblogin will be required for all students beginning January 29, 2020.

 - June 2019

 - Stakeholder identification

 - Begin early adoption effort